CD-Abdullah/CDTaskManager/README.md

 4. **Open the Project**: Open the project in IntelliJ IDEA.

-5. **JDBC Driver**: Download the pgJDBC driver from [here](https://jdbc.postgresql.org/download/).
-And import the .jar file in your project's external libraries.
+5. **JDBC Driver**: Download the [pgJDBC driver](https://jdbc.postgresql.org/download/).
+Import the downloaded .jar file in your project's external libraries.

 6. **Configure Database Connection**: Adjust the database connection settings in the dbconnect.java file (per your machine) as outlined above.